usfslk/Lumen/README.md

     	height: 200px;
     	background-color: #fff;
     }
-The complete file can be found in the repository.
 Congrats!
 You now have a full-stack realtime React app that can scale to millions of users.